LG C6 vs Samsung S90H - Best Mid-Range OLED

 Quick Verdict

-The LG C6 at $1,800 for a 65-inch and the Samsung S90H at $1,600 for the same size are the two OLEDs that will sell more units in 2026 than everything above them combined.
+The LG C6 at $2,700 for a 65-inch and the Samsung S90H at $1,600 for the same size are two of the most popular OLEDs in 2026.
 Flagships get the headlines.
 These get the credit card swipes.

 Both are 144Hz panels with full gaming feature sets.
 Both will look stunning out of the box.
-The interesting question is whether LG's new panel technology justifies the $200 premium, or whether Samsung's mature QD-OLED remains the smarter buy.
+At a $1,100 price gap, the real question is what the LG buys you over Samsung's aggressively priced WOLED.

 Rob's Take